Nonye2K3/chia/Farming-on-many-machines.md

 **IMPORTANT**
 * Chia does upgrades- if you are finding your harvester is not sync with blockchain or wallet-- you may have to re-copy the CA files again from main pc
-* Run `chia init -c [directory]` on your harvester, where `[directory]` is the copy of your **main** machine CA directory and its network lcoation.
+* Run `chia init -c [directory]` on your harvester, where `[directory]` is the copy of your **main** machine CA directory and its network location.
 This command creates a new certificate signed by your **main** machine's CA.

-If you want to see that its working in the logs-- go to beginner guide -- see on right side and it will have directions on how to turn on logs to see transactions
+If you want to see that it's working in the logs: [Commands Reference - Checking Logs](https://github.com/Chia-Network/chia-blockchain/wiki/CLI-Commands-Reference#checking-logs-and-status)